 Avoiding allergies and lash irritations like red or bloodshot eyes is easier if you care for a few things.

-The first thing to avoid lash allergies is using an anti-allergy gel that doesn’t clash with your lash extension routine.
+The first thing to avoid lash allergies is to have an anti-allergy gel pot opened during the lash appointment.
+This product absorbs the fumes that are produced by the lash glue.

 You can also tell the lash tech to get a lash glue without carbon black if you’re sensitive to the black dye.

-By conveying your concerns with the lash tech, they might’ve options for you regarding lash adhesives with lesser cyanoacrylates.
+By conveying your concerns to the lash tech, they might’ve options for you regarding lash adhesives with lesser cyanoacrylates.

-At Divine Lashes, we often do an allergy patch test when using new clients or products, but you can ask for it if your tech isn’t actively doing so.
+At Divine Lashes, we often do a patch test when using new clients or products, but you can ask for it if your tech isn’t actively doing so.

 In case you’re overconcerned, ask to check the ingredients of the products yourself.